propcom/propscroll/README.md

 This animation causes the element to orbit another element by 1 revolution every `speed` pixels of scroll.
 The element's orientation is maintained, which makes it different from simply rotating the element using CSS rotation.
 A positive value for `speed` will be a clockwise rotation.

+The radius of the orbit is defined when the page loads, so moving the centre object will not have an effect on the orbit.
+If you want to slide an orbital system, add the slide animation with the same parameters to all of the components after their orbit animation.

+Orbit will reset the x,y position of the element regardless of changes any previous animations may have made, because it is orbiting a point that is fixed at page load time, so it should always be the first actual animation in a chain.

+#### d. `parallax`

+`parallax` takes 1 argument:

+* layer - the perceived layer on which the element lies

+The document is divided into layers, which tend to correspond to the z-index of the elements.
+The layer on which normal content resides is layer 0.
+Hence, negative layer numbers will be behind the document layer, and positive layer numbers will be above it.

+Higher layer numbers scroll up the screen faster than lower layer numbers; hence, higher layers appear to be above lower layers by moving faster than them.
+Negative layers scroll slower than the document itself.

 ### 4. Concepts